-- This is tough stuff.
-Difficult concepts, hard to explain without complex mathematics. - I will illustrate the concepts with figures and 'handwaving'. - Many good references: - Synthesis Imaging II: Lecture 6, also parts of 1, 3, 5, 32 - Born and Wolf: Principle of Optics, Chapters 1 and 10 - Rolfs and Wilson: Tools of Radio Astronomy, Chapter 2 - Thompson, Moran and Swenson: Interferometry and Synthesis in Radio Astronomy, Chapter 4 - Tinbergen: Astronomical Polarimetry.
+- There are lots of equations and concepts.
+Hang in there. - I will illustrate the concepts with figures and 'handwaving'. - Many good references: - Synthesis Imaging II: Lecture 6, also parts of 1, 3, 5, 32 - Born and Wolf: Principle of Optics, Chapters 1 and 10 - Rolfs and Wilson: Tools of Radio Astronomy, Chapter 2 - Thompson, Moran and Swenson: Interferometry and Synthesis in Radio Astronomy, Chapter 4 - Tinbergen: Astronomical Polarimetry.
 All Chapters. - J.P.
-Hamaker et al., A&A, 117, 137 (1996) and series of papers - Great care must be taken in studying these conventions vary between them.
+Hamaker et al., A&A, 117, 137 (1996) and series of papers - Great care must be taken in studying these references conventions vary between them.